 Dry skin

 Dry skin is an extremely common issue during winter when it’s cold and humidity is low.
-It’s important to regularly moisturise to help your skin from becoming too dry and cracking.
-Moisturising creams and lotions work to seal in your skin’s natural moisture and prevent it from evaporating.
+It’s important to regularly moisturize to keep your skin from becoming too dry and cracking.
+Moisturizing creams and lotions work to seal in your skin’s natural moisture and prevent it from evaporating.
 Applying lotions and creams straight after a shower or bath is the ideal time as your skin is still damp.
-Avoid having your water too hot as this can further irritate dry skin, causing itchiness.
+Avoid having your water too hot, as this can further irritate dry skin, causing itchiness.

 Cold extremities